As a busy freelancer, going from job to job, it can be difficult to maintain ongoing client relations once the job is over.

 Why it is so important?

-Its 5-25 times more expensive to acquire a new customer than retain a returning one.
-This is really worth bearing in mind when you think about the cost of client relationships – whether that cost is in the form of money or your time.
+It’s 5-25 times more expensive to acquire a new customer than retain a returning one.
+This is worth bearing in mind when you think about the cost of client relationships – whether that cost is in the form of money or your time.

-It may not seem like it but in this situation, you have the upper-hand over larger companies as you already have a one-on-one relationship with your clients.
-You know their likes and dislikes really well
+It may not seem like it but in this situation, you have the upper hand over larger companies as you already have a one-on-one relationship with your clients.
+You know their likes and dislikes well

-So, you are best placed to make a truly informed decision on how to improve your relationships with your past clients – with an eye to them becoming a returning client.
+So, you are best placed to make a truly informed decision on how to improve your relationships with your past clients – with an eye to them becoming returning clients.